-The BOCES Practical Nursing program qualifies for the bridge program with Onondaga Community College's (OCC) RN program.
-A Licensed Practical Nurse may qualify for up to 10 hours of credit at OCC based on the equivalent education in the OCM BOCES PN Curriculum.
+The BOCES Practical Nursing program qualifies for the bridge program with Pomeroy College of Nursing at Crouse Hospital & Onondaga Community College's (OCC) RN program.
+A Licensed Practical Nurse may qualify for up to 8 hours of credit at Pomeroy College of Nursing at Crouse Hospital & 10 hours of credit at OCC based on the equivalent education in the OCM BOCES PN Curriculum.

 OCC has a bridge program with Upstate for a BSN pathway.
 Helpful Links:

-- OCC RN Program - SUNY Upstate Medical University (Upstate)
+- OCC RN Program

+- SUNY Upstate Medical University (Upstate)

+- Pomeroy College of Nursing at Crouse Hospital